urania-dev/snapp/README.md

 ## Default Admin Authentication

-If ENV variables ADMIN_USERNAME and ADMIN_PASSWORD are not set it defaults to the very secure.
+If ENV variables ADMIN_USERNAME and ADMIN_PASSWORD are not set it defaults to the very secure:
-You can always set a SMTP server and use password recovery process to change it later. (not very secure...)

 ```
   username: admin
   password: password
 ```
+You can always set a SMTP server and use password recovery process to change it later. (not very secure tho...)

 ## I18N